This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A clear liquid diet includes any liquids that you can see through.
 Examples include water, ginger-ale, cranberry or apple juice, frozen fruit ice, or broth.
 Stay on a clear liquid diet until your symptoms are gone, or as directed.

-You may need to follow up in 2 to 3 days for a colonoscopy.
+You may need to return for a colonoscopy.
 When your symptoms are gone, you may need a low-fat, high-fiber diet to prevent diverticulitis from developing again.
 Your healthcare provider or dietitian can help you create meal plans.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.